Jill Taylor (costume designer): My Week with Marilyn

 Another acclaimed period-biopic in Taylor's filmography was My Week with Marilyn (2011), starring Michelle Williams as Marilyn Monroe.
 Taylor was nominated for a Best Costume BAFTA for the creative yet historically-informed wardrobe she created for the iconic star.
-Elle Magazine explaine that, "costume designer Jill Taylor focused on ...
+Elle Magazine explained that, "costume designer Jill Taylor focused on ...
 Monroe's private side (in which she dressed largely for comfort) to draw the viewer deeper into the troubled world of the outwardly glamorous and sexed-up celebrity".

 Taylor drew on the huge number of photographs of Marilyn Monroe in private and public, including images of her wearing a man's shirt with a pencil skirt.
 Taylor likened Monroe's style to Audrey Hepburn's in terms of neutral colour palette and simplicity of silhouette, which she brought to the costume design for the film.
 Michelle Williams also had input into the character's look, and the actor brought her own references to shape what she would wear.
 Taylor welcomed this, noting "a lot of actors don't [want input], and it's actually much harder."
 With only six weeks to costume the film, Taylor had a few costumes made, but also shopped in vintage shops and auction houses.